Homebrew/homebrew-bundle/Readme.md

     $ brew bundle cleanup

-If `--dry-run` option is passed, bundle will list formulae rather than actually uninstalling them.
+Unless the `--force` option is passed, formulae will be listed rather than actually uninstalled.

 ## Note